Is safe collaboration the key to combating CAD cybercrime?

 Thus, the pandemic and global remote working force have brought in the need for an effective and safe collaboration and communication process when working with CAD files, from conception to final delivery.

-Given below are some of the steps commonly adopted by organizations to reduce CAD file data leakage:
+Given below are some of the steps commonly adopted by organizations to ensure CAD Security:

 - Understand and map your sensitive data – Based on the information type it is important to classify data and ensure that your sensitive data is appropriately stored.
 This will require identifying various sources, categorizing data, and the users, tasks, and business usage.
 Ensure that sensitive files do not reside along with the everyday usage file open for anyone to access.